TritonDataCenter/minecrab/README.md

 Next time you want to play, just have Minecrab provision your server again.
 Your world will be there, just as you left it.

-We don't make any money off of the Minecrab software directly, and you can run it in other compatible clouds (e.g. Telefonica or private instances.)
+Note that we don't make any money off of the Minecrab software directly, and you can run it in any compatible cloud (e.g. Telefonica or private instances.)

 If you do choose to use it on our public virtual machine service, we do charge users for our normal cloud hosting and storage costs.